Setting Up a Vagrant Centos box example: A Practical

-In this tutorial, I’m deployed centos VM from Vagrantfiles.
-For example, Vagrant centos box example for Centos 6 and Centos 7.
+In this tutorial, I deployed a centos VM from Vagrantfiles.
+For example, the Vagrant Centos box example for Centos 6 and Centos 7.
 To use Vagrant, Virtualbox, and Centos.
-Vagrant the essential for DevOps Roles.

-The first, to create Project folder as below:
+The first is to create a Project folder as below:

 $ mkdir vagrant_centos